 Education and Social Work

 Unlike other pathways, the Education and Social Work programme is made up of set courses.
 These are outlined below.
-Students will choose six courses from the list below and also complete TFCENG 91 and 92F.
+Students will also complete TFCENG 91 and 92F.

 TFCEDUC 13F Child Development and Learning